Update — September 2021

 - You are puzzled by one or more aspects of your child/student’s development.

 - You need ideas on how the child/student can be more actively engaged in valued home and school activities.

 Technical assistance is different from direct services and therefore technical assistance is not written into IEPs/IFSPs.
 Technical assistance is also different from assessments.
 In education, “assessment” is a legal term with specific definitions, processes, timelines, etc. Technical assistance can, however, support the assessment process in many cases.

 TA can be requested by anyone on a child's educational team, including family members.
 The TA request must come directly from the person(s) who will be receiving the service.
 CDBS does not have the authority to accept third party referrals (i.e., you cannot request TA for someone else).

-What is Focused technical assistance?
+What is Urgent technical assistance?

 Is there a cost for CDBS technical assistance services?

 No, CDBS is a federally funded grant program under the U.S. Department of Education, Office of Special Education Programs (Grant #H326T180015) and all services are provided at no cost to recipients.